AldeRoberge/iObsidian.github.io/README.md

   - Documentation about how to use them
   - Magic

-> I don't like forgeting things, so I made a website.
+> «I don't like forgeting things, so I made a website.»

 - Alde

 ### Todo